A Philosophy of Christian Education

 The learner’s attitude is informed and motivated by good reason.
 Without foundational biblical truths, the attitude will be left wanting and the student’s focus will follow suit.
-On the other hand, with good reason informing the student’s affections, the student’s learning experience will not simply show on report cards, but will result in a transformative learning that strive toward achieving life purposes on a solid ethical foundation.
-This turns learning from the world of the mind to the world itself – the student seeks to live out the knowledge poured in – being not a hearer who hears but a hearer who does.
-When the student grasps these biblical truths, namely that he or she is created to contribute to society as a wise-ruler and to do so according to his or her unique gifts and talents, the student may participate in a goal-oriented learning that fulfills the deepest and truest longings of a rational-relational-moral being – a divinely purposed learning that excites the intellect, enriches the individual and his or her place in the community, and beckons moral responsibility.
+On the other hand, with good reason informing the student’s affections, the student’s learning experience will not simply show on report cards, but will result in a transformative learning that striving toward achieving life purposes on a solid ethical foundation.
+This biblical approach turns learning from the world of the mind to the world itself—the student seeks to live out the knowledge poured in—being not a hearer who hears but a hearer who does.
+When the student grasps these biblical truths, namely that he or she is created to contribute to society as a wise-ruler and to do so according to his or her unique gifts and talents, the student may participate in a goal-oriented learning that fulfills the deepest and truest longings of a rational-relational-moral being: a divinely purposed learning that excites the intellect, enriches the individual and his or her place in the community, and beckons moral responsibility.

 Aristotle.
 The Basic Works of Aristotle.
-Ed.
-By Richard McKeon.
+Edited by Richard McKeon.
 New York: Modern Library, 2001.

 Aquinas, Thomas.
 Thomas Aquinas Select Writings.
-Ed.
-By Ralph Mcinerny.
+Edited by Ralph Mcinerny.
 London: Penguin Books, 1998.

 Biblia Hebraica Stuttgartensia.
 Masoretic Text of the Hebrew Bible.
 Stuttgart: German Bible Society, 1997.